AndreaFavero71/Cubotone/README.md

 # CUBOTone

-This repo contains the relevant files for ....

-How to make CUBOTone, my first Rubik’s cube solver robot.<br />
+This repo contains the files to build CUBOTone, my first Rubik’s cube solver robot.<br />
 CUBOTone uses servos and stepper motor resulting in a faster solving time than the newer CUBOTino series.

 ![title image](/images/title.jpg)